-Our clinic provides direct billing to a majority of extended health benefit providers in addition to MSP, ICBC and WorkSafeBC.
+Our clinic offers direct billing to a majority of extended health benefit providers, in addition to MSP and ICBC.
 This is a value-added service at no cost to our patients.
 Our administration team will assist you in processing your claim right away.
 Let us help reduce your upfront costs, and save you time and effort by submitting your receipts for you.

 If you have a coverage with MSP, or an active claim with ICBC or WorkSafeBC, please contact us BEFORE you schedule your first appointment.

 Some providers allow us to perform a pre-determination to see if your plan will likely cover the session, however we are not able to determine limitations or policies attributed to your extended health benefit plan.
 Once we direct bill for a completed session, your plan will indicate the coverage and/or limitations in place at the time of service.

 Please contact your provider directly to determine these details of your coverage.